High church Lutheranism: Theology and spirituality

 These stresses have created the need to give an evangelical interpretation to the sacrifice of the Mass in order to provide a more theocentric view to Real presence.
 E.g. in Sweden there has been discovering of Laurentius Petri's theology on the sacrifice of the Mass.
 According to Wilhelm Loehe, "the whole of Lutheranism is contained in the Sacrament of the Altar.
 Here all of the chief doctrines of Christianity, especially those highlighted by the Reformation, have their focal point."
 In evangelical catholic spirituality the Mass is thus considered the heart of Christianity as it encapsulates the one, but eternally efficacious, sacrifice of Christ on Calvary.

-One divide within high church Lutheranism is in the matter of the direction of the liturgy.
+One divide within the movement is in the matter of the direction of the liturgy.
 Some follow the understanding of liturgy as "work of the people" whereas others follow the understanding of the Apology of the Augsburg Confession, Article XXIV which states that the Mass can "be understood as a daily sacrifice, provided this means the whole Mass, the ceremony and also the proclamation of the Gospel, faith, prayer, and thanksgiving."
 A common hallmark of this divergence is the preference of the term "Divine Service" for the liturgy of Holy Communion (from Gottesdienst, Gudstjaenst, Jumalanpalvelus) among those who see the liturgy as chiefly the service of Christ for the Church.
 This divergence in liturgical theology is also manifested in debates on the eucharistic prayers, the epiclesis, and the role of the laity in the liturgy.

-The praying of the Divine office is also characteristic to high church Lutheran spirituality (with breviaries such as The Brotherhood Prayer Book and For All the Saints: A Prayer Book for and by the Church being used to pray the canonical hours).
+The praying of the Divine office is also characteristic to the movement's spirituality (with breviaries such as The Brotherhood Prayer Book and For All the Saints: A Prayer Book for and by the Church being used to pray the canonical hours).
 Confession as a sacrament is part of Lutheran tradition and is not considered unique to "high church".
 A small number of evangelical catholic congregations reaffirm Melanchthon's wider use of the word "sacrament" (in the Apology and in Loci Communes) by considering Holy Matrimony, Unction, Confirmation, and Holy Orders to be Sacraments.